mrdipeshashah/Big-Query-Google-Analytics-Master-Audit/README.md

 The steps required:

 1. Google Analytics is connected to Big Query
-3. The 2 Big Query code provided, create and save the views in Big Query
+3. The 101-GA-Audit Big Query code provided, create and save the view in Big Query
-4. Make a copy of the looker studio dashboard and connect it to the saved views
+4. Make a copy of the looker studio dashboard and connect it to the saved view

 # THE WATCH-OUTS
 The key Watch-Outs: